 We can view $M(\cs(H,\AA))$ as the collection of adjointable operators on $\cs(H,\AA)$ viewed a right Hilbert module over itself with the inner product $\langle f,g\rangle=f^{*}*g$ \cite{RW}*{Definition~2.48}.
 Since $V(\phi)f^{*}=(V(\bar\phi)f)^{*}$, it follows from

 that $\langle V(\phi)f,g\rangle=\langle f,V(\bar \phi)g\rangle$.
-Then the usual arguments (as in \cite{wil:toolkit}*{Lemma~1.48} for example) show that $V(\phi)$ extends to a bounded adjointable operator in $M(\cs(H,\AA))$ which lies in the center in view of \eqref{eq:49} and \cite{danacrossed}*{Lemma~8.3}.
+Then the usual arguments (like \cite{wil:toolkit}*{Lemma~1.48} for example) show that $V(\phi)$ extends to a bounded adjointable operator in the multiplier algebra $M(\cs(H,\AA))$ which lies in the center in view of \eqref{eq:49} and \cite{danacrossed}*{Lemma~8.3}.
 Thus we have proved most of the following.

 \begin{lemma} Suppose that $p:\AA\to H$ is a Fell bundle and that $G$ acts on $\AA$ by isomorphisms.
 Then $\cs(H,\AA)$ is a $C_{0}(\go)$-algebra with $\cs(H,\AA)(u)=\cs(H_{u},\AA)$. \end{lemma} \begin{proof} All that is left is to identify the fibre.
-But this can be done as in \cite{wil:toolkit}*{Proposition~5.37} using \cite{simwil:ijm13}*{Lemma~9} in place of \cite{wil:toolkit}*{Theorem~5.1}.\footnote{This identification requires the universal \cs-norm.
-We do not know if it holds for the reduced norm.} \end{proof}
+But this can be done as in \cite{wil:toolkit}*{Proposition~5.37} using \cite{simwil:ijm13}*{Lemma~9} in place of \cite{wil:toolkit}*{Theorem~5.1}.
+(This identification requires the universal \cs-norm.
+We do not know if it holds for the reduced norm.) \end{proof}

 Since $\lambdah$ is invariant, for each $x\in G$ we get an isomorphism

 given by